 - Hierarchical approach –

-This approach is the most advantageous approach.
+This approach is the most advantageous.
 It is the combination of both centralized and distributed approaches of deadlock detection in a distributed system.
 In this approach, some selected nodes or cluster of nodes are responsible for deadlock detection and these selected nodes are controlled by a single node.